 Don’t just start snapping away.
-Not all sellers will be pleased to have you taking portfolios of their home.
+Not all sellers will be pleased to have you taking portfolios of their homes.
 And if they do agree, make sure to take pictures without people and shadows in them.

 Do wear walking shoes.

-This is not the employee work party, you can keep those high heels at home.
-Plus, would you want someone visiting your home with 4inch stilettos making little circles in your carpet or stressing your hardwood floors?
+This is not the employee work party; you can keep those high heels at home.
+Plus, would you want someone visiting your home with 4-inch stilettos making little circles in your carpet or stressing your hardwood floors?

 Do dress appropriately.

 We’ve already established that this isn’t the employee work party, but it’s not a trip to the beach with old friends either.
-Leave your daisy dukes and cut off top for a picnic.
+Leave your daisy dukes and cut-off top for a picnic.
 Remember, you want to be taken seriously.

 Do check for mold and rotting.

-Do check water pressure.
+Do check the water pressure.

 There’s nothing worse than sitting in your living room while the roof caves in from all the water deposits.
 Make sure that there is proper drainage because you won’t mind the rain until it pours.

-Do look under that carpet.
+Look under that carpet.

 Do check to see if the floors are leveled and even.

 Carpets and rugs can easily hide an uneven floor, but an uneven floor can suggest support issues, foundation settling or a moisture problem.
-There’s nothing wrong with bringing a tennis or handball, or maybe some marbles for discretion.
+There’s nothing wrong with bringing tennis or handball, or maybe some marbles for discretion.

 Do look inside every door.

 If a door is closed, open it.
 If a door is locked, ask to have it unlocked.
-No area in the home should be off limits during a tour.
+No area in the home should be off-limits during a tour.